FSIS Ready-To-Eat Sampling Programs - Revision 1

 - Evidence of harborage may indicate insufficient sanitary measures to prevent contamination of the production environment and the products with Lm and may result in additional product associated with the lot, outside the establishment's clean-up to clean-up lotting procedures.

-- Cross-contamination findings: Cross-contamination occurs when Lm moves from one site (e.g., a non-FCS) to an FCS or product in the establishment.
-Cross-contamination is identified based on FSIS test results when closely related Lm isolates (as determined by OPHS using WGS) are found in product, food contact, and environmental (non-food contact) samples collected during the same sampling event.
+- Cross-contamination findings: Cross-contamination occurs when Lm moves among food, FCS, or non-food contact environmental surfaces in the establishment.
+Cross-contamination is identified based on FSIS test results when closely related Lm isolates (as determined by OPHS using WGS) are found in product, food contact, and/or environmental (non-food contact) samples collected during the same sampling event.
 If Lm is isolated from a post-lethality exposed product sample and from an FCS sample, the FCS is more likely to be the source, unless under-processing of RTE product is suspected.

 - The implicated lot may include other products using the same RTE source materials: